brycie-boy/quartz/content/Habit.md

 ## Habit

 A habit is a routine of behavior that is repeated regularly and tends to occur unconsciously.
 It is described as a more or less fixed way of thinking, willing, or feeling acquired through previous repetition of a mental experience.
 Habitual behavior often goes unnoticed in persons exhibiting it, because a person does not need to engage in self-analysis when undertaking routine tasks.
-New behaviors can become automatic through the process of habit formation.
-Old habits are hard to break and new habits are hard to form because the behavioral patterns which humans repeat become imprinted in [neural](Neuron.md) pathways.
+The [basal ganglia](Basal%20ganglia.md) is highly involved in the formation and carrying out of habits.

 ---